 Motorcycle accidents can be particularly devastating for a rider, resulting in catastrophic harm.
 Nashville motorcycle accident lawyer Eric Beasley can provide representation to motorcyclists who have been hurt in a crash.
-With over 15 years of experience as a personal injury attorney, Mr. Beasley understands the nuances of these cases and can advise you on bringing a claim for compensation against a driver or any other party who harmed you.Protect Your Right to Compensation from a Careless Driver
+With 20 years of experience as a personal injury attorney, Mr. Beasley understands the nuances of these cases and can advise you on bringing a claim for compensation against a driver or any other party who harmed you.Protect Your Right to Compensation From a Careless Driver

 Under Tennessee law, the victims of motorcycle accidents have rights to assert.
 Although riding a motorcycle presents dangers due to the exposed nature of the vehicle, and the fact that it has two wheels and is less stable than a car, motorcycle riders still have as much right to the road as those who drive cars.